Skip to Content

 Who gets fibroids?

 “Up to 70 percent of women will develop fibroids in their reproductive years.
-They don’t always cause issues, however, so patients may not know that they have them,” says Dr. Rebecca Surrey with Esprit OB/GYN Center – a part of HealthONE.
+They don’t always cause issues, however, so patients may not know that they have them,” says Dr. Rebecca Surrey with HCA HealthONE Esprit OB/GYN Center - Lone Tree.
 “They most often occur in women ages 30 to 50.”

 Dr. Surrey says here are five signs you might have uterine fibroids and should talk to your gynecologist: